Skip to main content

 The collective private actions of millions affect the larger culture—objectifying others privately on our screens doesn’t inspire respect and dignity in public.
 The private impacts the public—that’s how culture works.

-If we want a culture of true respect and equality, then we need to make sure we think about, talk about, and treat others as whole people—not as objects.
+If we want a culture of proper respect and equality, we need to consider, talk about, and treat others as whole people—not as objects.